technyon/nuki_hub/README.md

 The ESP32-S3 is a dual-core CPU with many GPIO's, ability to enlarge RAM using PSRAM, ability to connect Ethernet modules over SPI and optionally power the device with a PoE splitter.<br>
 The only functions missing from the ESP32-S3 as compared to other ESP devices is the ability to use some Ethernet modules only supported by the original ESP32 (and ESP32-P4) and the ability to connect over WIFI6 (C6 or ESP32-P4 with C6 module)

-If/When the ESP32-P4 with ESP32-C6-MINI-1 module for BLE/WiFi is supported this will probably become the preferred device for Nuki Hub.
+We provide a build for the ESP32-P4 with ESP32-C6-MINI-1 module for BLE/WiFi but this device is untested as of now.

 Other considerations:
 - If Ethernet/PoE is required: An ESP32-S3 with PSRAM in combination with a SPI Ethernet module ([W5500](https://www.aliexpress.com/w/wholesale-w5500.html)) and [PoE to Ethernet and USB type B/C splitter](https://aliexpress.com/w/wholesale-poe-splitter-usb-c.html) or the LilyGO-T-ETH ELite, LilyGO-T-ETH-Lite-ESP32S3 or M5stack Atom S3R with the M5stack AtomPoe W5500 module
-- If WIFI6 is absolutely required (it probably isn't): ESP32-C6
+- If WIFI6 is absolutely required (it probably isn't): ESP32-C6 or ESP32-P4 with ESP32-C6-MINI-1 module (UNTESTED)

 Devices ranked best-to-worst:
+- ESP32-P4 with ESP32-C6-MINI-1 module (UNTESTED)
 - ESP32-S3 with PSRAM
 - ......
 - ......